j2thex/ai_army/tasks/prd-notes-app-poc.md

 - **Icons**: Use simple SVG icons for actions (edit, delete, add, search)

 ### UI/UX Guidelines
-- **Landing Page**: Above the fold hero should immediately communicate value and CTA
+- **Landing Page**: Above the fold hero should immediately communicate value and collaborative nature
-- **Notes App**: Intuitive, familiar note-taking interface (inspired by apps like Notion, Apple Notes)
+- **Notes App**: Intuitive, collaborative interface (inspired by apps like Notion, Google Docs)
+- **Collaboration Indicators**: Clear visual indicators showing note authors and collaborative features
 - **Navigation**: Clear transition from landing page to notes app
 - **Feedback**: Immediate visual feedback for all user actions
 - **Empty States**: Helpful messages when no notes exist or no search results
+- **User Context**: Always show current user and make it easy to filter "My Notes" vs "All Notes"

 ## Technical Considerations